vanqard/passman/README.md

 ## Acknowledgements

-This work is inspired by Anthony Ferrara's password hash compatibility library.
+This work is inspired by PHP's procedural password_* functions and Anthony Ferrara's password hash compatibility library for older language versions.
 In some cases, I have even lifted some of his README.md words directly as I thought rewriting them in my own style would be unnecessary and in many cases, I simply couldn't put the idea more succinctly or clearly.

 ## Requirements